Editor’s Note: This is the twelvth chapter of William the Conqueror, by Jacob Abbot (published 1877)

 The passage, deciphered and expressed in full, stands thus—the letters omitted in the original, above, being supplied in italics:

 “Rex tenet BERMUNDESYE.
 Heraldus comes tenuit.
-Tunc se defendebat pro xxiii. hidis, modo pro xii. hidis, Terra est viii. carrucatarum.
+Tunc se defendebat pro xiii. hidis, modo pro xii. hidis, Terra est viii. carrucatarum.
 In dominio est una carrucata et xxv.
 Villani et xxxiii. bordarii cum una carrucata.
 Ibi nova et pulchra ecclesia, et xx. acrae prati, Silva v. porcis de pasnagio.”

 (The king holds BERMUNDESYE.
 Earl HERALD held it (before).
 At that time it was rated at thirteen hides; now, at twelve.
 The arable land is eight carrucates (or plow-lands).
 There is one carrucate in demesne, and twenty-five villans, and thirty-three bordars, with one carrucate.
 There is a new and handsome church, with twenty acres of meadow, and woodland for five hogs in pasnage [pasturage] time.)